krushanbauva/A-Star/README.md

 ```
 ## Run
 The compilation process will create a binary file with the name 'a-star' which can be easily run by `./a-star`
+## Example
+This repository contains an image 'a-star-image.jpg' on which you can test this program.
 ## Things to be careful about :
+This program is not restricted to the provided image only.
+You can use this program to find the path in whatever situation possible given that the image matches the description given above (consists of green,red,black and white patches only).
-Make sure your image is named as 'a-star-image.jpg' and is saved in the current directory itself.
+And also make sure that your image is named as 'a-star-image.jpg' and is saved in the current directory itself.